Venezuelan petcoke contract dispute fuels tanker queues, hunt for options

 Eight other vessels are near Venezuelan ports waiting to load a combined 350,000 tons, according to the data.
 Petcoke is largely used to fire cement kilns in countries from France to China.

 PDVSA did not reply to a request for comment.
-A law firm representing Maroil did not provide immediate comment.

-Venezuela last year exported some 3.3 million metric tonnes of petcoke, mostly traded by Maroil, which in recent years has signed commercial agreements with other companies to reach final customers.
+David Houck from law firm Winston & Strawn, which represents Maroil, said that as negotiations about the contract were ongoing, Maroil was not willing to discuss details.

 A senior executive from a cement company in southern India said its Venezuelan petcoke supplier has canceled three contracts since last month, citing uncertainties related to its ability to deliver the product.